Richard-Young/MSIS-Project/_posts/2019-08-16-Project-Proposal-Accepted.md

 This week I accomplished the first major milestone for my MSIS project: completion and acceptance of my project proposal!

-This project will be a continuation of research efforts that I first began in Dr. Nitan Agarwal’s Social Computing Class (Spring 2019).
+This project will be a continuation of research efforts that I first began in Dr. Nitin Agarwal’s Social Computing Class (Spring 2019).
 During this class, I researched techniques for generating moviebarcodes from downloaded Youtube videos, and then I created a proof of concept user interface.
-A copy of this research report is provided in my official Project Proposal.
+A copy of this research report is provided in my official [Project Proposal](https://docs.google.com/document/d/1bHH2Brtuh4rkgAxUf3fWJmN3kRDn9nY2yz_iwmt10VY/edit?usp=sharing){:target="_blank"}.

 At the conclusion of this project I aim to provide the following: